trkin/move-results/README.md

 Supports:

 * semifinals, finals race
+* results per each check point (on 250m, on 500m)
 * crew (like K4-500m)
-* results per each check point (on 250m, on 500m)
+* multi-sport (triatlon) is modeled with multiple number of check points
-* relay (like 2x12km or triatlon) is modeled with multiple checkpoint and multiple number of crew members
+* relay (like 2x12km) is modeled with multiple checkpoint and multiple number of crew members (it is usually single person at one time)

 Model starts from activity (running, kayaking, hiking) and clubs can organize events for specific discipline that belongs to an activity.